 Katherine holds a master’s degree from the University of Northern Iowa School of Music, where she studied composition with Jonathan Schwabe and Alan Schmitz.
 She earned a bachelor’s degree in music from Gustavus Adolphus College in Saint Peter, Minnesota with composition instructors including Michele Gillman and Steve Wright.
 She has studied extensively with Mary Ellen Childs, and has received individual instruction from Samuel Adler.
-Recent and upcoming projects include new works for Hub New Music, Nautilus Music-Theater, and a new work for wind ensemble commissioned by a consortium of university and high school bands.
+Recent and upcoming projects include new works for 10th Wave Chamber Collective, Transient Canvas, Nautilus Music-Theater, and a new work for oboe and wind ensemble commissioned by Susan Miranda, Dordt University, and a consortium of university wind bands.

 Katherine is Co-Founder and Artistic Co-Director of Spitting Image, a composer collective that brings together composers, listeners, and performers to strengthen the Twin Cities contemporary music community.